USEPA/haztrak/docs/haztrak_book/src/deployment/deployment.md

     <img src="../assets/156px-Warning.svg" alt="Warning" style="vertical-align: middle; width: 50px; height: 50px;">
     <span style="font-size: 24px; font-weight: bold; vertical-align: middle; margin-left: 10px;" >Warning</span>
     <p>
-        This document includes guidance on hosting Haztrak using various cloud service providers, The United States Environmental Protection Agency (EPA) does not endorse any cloud service provider mentioned in this documentation.
+        This document includes guidance on hosting Haztrak using various cloud service providers.
+        The United States Environmental Protection Agency (EPA) does not endorse any cloud service provider mentioned in this documentation.
 EPA is not responsible for any costs incurred by a third party that chooses to host Haztrak.